-(a) The Company expressly confirms and agrees that it has entered into this Agreement and assumes the obligations imposed on it hereby in order to induce Indemnitee to serve as an officer or director of the Company, and the Company acknowledges that Indemnitee is relying upon this Agreement in serving as an officer or director of the Company.
+(a) The Company expressly confirms and agrees that it has entered into this Agreement and assumes the obligation to serve as an officer or director of the Company, and the Company acknowledges that Indemnitee is relying upon this Agreement in serving as an officer or director of the Company.

-(b) This Agreement constitutes the entire agreement between the parties hereto with respect to the subject matter hereof and supersedes all prior agreements and understandings, oral, written and implied, between the parties hereto with respect to the subject matter hereof.
+(b) This Agreement constitutes the entire agreement between the parties hereto with respect to the subject understandings, oral, written and implied, between the parties hereto with respect to the subject matter hereof.

-(c) The Company shall not seek from a court, or agree to, a "bar order" which would have the effect of prohibiting or limiting the Indemnitee's rights to receive advancement of expenses under this Agreement.
+(c) The Company shall not seek from a court, or agree to, a "bar order" which would have the effect of prohibiting expenses under this Agreement.